Ph-Alves/Ph-Alves/README.md

 ### About me
 > I'm Paulo Henrique
-I’m interested in Being a full-stack developer,on focus to improve everyday I’m currently learning C and Java and looking after to learn more C# (C# i didn't started yet) How to reach me ph.costaalves@gmail.com
+I’m interested in Being a full-stack developer,on focus to improve everyday I’m currently learning Java, CyberSecurity and looking after to learn more C# (C# i didn't started yet) How to reach me ph.costaalves@gmail.com

 ### Stats